-Making sure you have people to talk to and groups to go to or whatever works for you, in place is paramount.
+Making sure you also have people to talk to, groups to go to, or whatever works for you, is paramount.
 The bigger the support network and the more things you have in place, the better chance you have of recovery.
 Exercise can be a very rewarding and valuable part of that network.

 Thanks for reading and best of luck.

 ***** You can follow my blog and receive notifications of new posts, by entering your email address in the ‘count me in’ box at the bottom of this page on your phone, or in the side bar on a tablet or computer!